typedefnqde/Web/javascript/README.md

 	- browser console: both for core js and client js
 	- Firefox Scratchpad: edit larger chunks of js code. https://developer.mozilla.org/en-US/docs/Tools/Scratchpad
-		ps: scratchpad is a single window, not within the firefox, to get nice effect, both windows should be parallel.

 Refereneces:
 - Javascript: The Definitive Guide (6th)